system76/docs/_articles/password.md

 ---

 If you can't log into your computer, you can follow these instructions to reset the password for any user.
 Pop!_OS and Ubuntu allow for the root user to reset the password for any user account.
-In order to get to the root user, we need to restart the computer and use what's called "single user mode", which means the low level repair system for the computer.
+In order to get to the root user, we need to restart the computer and use what's called "single user mode", which is the low-level repair system for the computer.

 ### Pop!_OS 18.04 and Later